-55. Where a student has graduated and is proceeding directly to PG study, the medical evidence provided and DSA needs assessment undertaken in respect of the UG course should be sufficient to identify the student's support needs in respect of the PG course.
+58. Where a student has just graduated and is proceeding directly to PG study, the medical evidence provided and DSA needs assessment undertaken in respect of the UG course should be sufficient to identify the student's support needs in respect of the PG course.
 This means, that the student could continue to receive support from non-medical helpers without the necessity of submitting new medical evidence or undergoing a new needs assessment.
-However, if new medical evidence is presented or a new needs assessment is deemed necessary, because the student's disability has changed in some way or the course is substantially different, this may be paid for from the PG DSA.
+However, if new medical evidence or a new needs assessment is deemed necessary, because the student's disability has changed in some way or the course is substantially different, this can be paid for from the PG DSA.

-56. If the student seeks new equipment, SFW will need to take into account any equipment the student received from their UG DSA, having regard to how recently the equipment was bought and how appropriate it now is for the software necessary to support the student's disability.
-The Welsh Ministers' view is that SFW could replace equipment provided in the first year of an UG course but would need to look carefully at requests for new equipment if it had been provided in the final year of an UG course.
-Discretion on whether to agree equipment rests with SFW.

-57. Students who have not studied recently (those with a break of at least two years since graduating) should be assessed in the same way as UG students.
+- 59. If the student seeks new equipment, SFW will need to take into account any equipment the student received as an UG, having regard to how recently the equipment was bought and how appropriate it now is for the software necessary to support the student's disability.
+The Welsh Ministers' view is that SFW could replace equipment provided in the first year of an UG course but would need to look carefully at requests for new equipment if it had been provided in the final year of an UG course. - 60.
+Students who have not studied recently (those with a break of at least two years since graduating) should be assessed in the same way as UG students.
 They should provide evidence of disability (which will need to meet the Equality Act definition) and then have their course related needs assessed.